 Each classroom has a blend of students who can already speak Mandarin and those who are learning it for the first time.
 This mix creates a rich and varied learning environment for all children.
 Parents from non-Mandarin speaking families are always amazed at how quickly their children progress from zero Mandarin skills to full classroom understanding.
-Through projects, song, dance, play, art, field trips, and inquiry-based learning, our preschool children develop strong Mandarin skills and establish a firm foundation to take them through our immersion elementary school.
+Through projects, song, dance, play, art, field trips, and inquiry-based learning, our preschool children develop strong Mandarin skills and establish a firm foundation to take them through elementary school.

 Preparing for Elementary School